ImaginationPlusCode/sample.react.typescript.2021/readme.md

 Used to enforce code style preferences for the project.

 1. install prettier extension for your code editor
-2. enable format on save option in your editor
+2. enable formatOnSave option in your editor
-3. set default formatter to selected dependencys
+3. set defaultFormatter to prettier extension

 ## Webpack